a-ignatov-parc/tvdml/README.md

 ## Contributions

-1. Fork the project
+1. Fork the project.
-1. Commit your enhancements and bug fixes
+1. Commit your enhancements and bug fixes.
-1. Create a pull request describing the changes
+1. Create a pull request describing the changes.

 ## License